PKizzle/dns/README.md

   - See `cmd/reflect` and do a `go build; go test -v`.
 Requires `dnsperf` to be installed.
 - More convenience functions included in _dns_ or otherwise in _dnsutils_.
 - Test helper function included _dnstest_.
-- Example programs included _and_ benchmarked in `cmd/`.
+- Example programs included _and_ benchmarked in `cmd/`, `cmd/atomdns` runs as a nameserver for my domains.

-See [open issues](https://codeberg.org/miekg/dns/issues) on the remaining work.

 (Previous version is https://github.com/miekg/dns)